AdobeDocs/analytics-platform.en/help/use-cases/data-views/bi-extension-usecases.md

 GROUP BY 1
 ```

-The query executed by Tableau Desktop, using the BI extension, when defining a Top 5 filter on occurrences is shown below.
-The limit is not visible in the query and only applied at the client-level.
+The query executed by Tableau Desktop, when defining a Top 5 filter on occurrences, is shown below.
+The limit is not visible in the query and applied client side.

 ```sql
 SELECT CAST("cc_data_view"."product_name" AS TEXT) AS "product_name",